02Claims & Capital Structure

 How capital structure cost, leverage, and Bitcoin price paths change the picture over time.

 Examples: Metaplanet (JPY) and H100 Group (SEK).
-Double compression accelerates drag reduction and amplifies CEBE growth relative to USD-denominated peers.
+Double compression accelerates Claims % reduction and amplifies CEBE growth relative to USD-denominated peers.

 See compression dynamics →The total annual cost to common equity holders expressed as a percentage of the BTC reserve value.
 Includes preferred dividends, debt interest, SBC, and executive compensation, minus any revenue offsets.